First-Time Home Buyer Loan | Requirements 2025

 State and local governments often offer programs specifically for first-time home buyers, such as down payment assistance (DPA) loans and grants, closing cost assistance, and home buyer education, each with their own set of first-time home buyer loan requirements.

-• DPA loans and grants: Down payment assistance can come in the form of a loan or a grant.
+• DPA loans and grants: Down payment assistance can come in the form of a second mortgage loan or a grant.
 While loans must be repaid—often concurrently with the mortgage—grants do not need to be repaid.
 Eligibility requirements vary but often include income limitations and completion of a homebuyer education course

-• Closing cost assistance: Many state and local programs offer loans or grants to cover closing costs.
+• Closing cost assistance: Many state and local programs offer second mortgage loans or grants to cover closing costs.
 Like DPA programs, these usually require borrowers to meet certain criteria, such as income limits and first-time buyer status

 • Home buyer education: Many of these programs require participants to complete a homebuyer education course as part of their first-time home buyer loan requirements.
 These courses help borrowers understand the responsibilities of homeownership, including budgeting, maintaining a home, and understanding the terms of their mortgage.